 ✓ Setup a Zoom account and familiarize yourself with our protocol and online meeting manners

 ✓ Setup a conversation with the teacher for this course, Linda Modaro, Lead Teacher and Spiritual Director for Sati Sangha

 Module 1: Developing trust, safety and rapport with a small, intimate group using ethical reflection.

 Module 2: Holding the impact experienced from the lack of clarity in sanghas, ethical transgressions, and the effect on us individually.

-Module 3: Exploring and healing from the trauma that comes from systemic ethical misconduct.
+Module 3: Exploring and starting to heal from the trauma that comes from systemic ethical misconduct.

 We are forming a waiting list for our